 My latest Exhibition, Pairings, is now available online.

-All works available for purchase, unframed.
-Framing can be arranged in Brisbane.
 All the paintings are on heavy white rag paper, watercolour, and measure 58 x 77 cm.
 (Dancer – small 58 x 10cm, and Full Moon is acrylic paint.)
+Now framed.

 My friend Joe has been in Thailand teaching English.
 While he was there he and a Thai-speaking friend, used the free weekends to travel all over Thailand and up to Laos, to buy silk for his collection.